 As this is an emerging situation that is rapidly evolving, OCWD’s safety plan is subject to change based on new information and guidance.

 What is the novel coronavirus (COVID-19)?

-The Centers for Disease Control and Prevention (CDC) is responding to an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected in more than 100 locations internationally, including in the United States.
+The Centers for Disease Control and Prevention (CDC) is responding to an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected across the globe, including in the United States.
 The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).

 Reported illnesses have ranged from mild to severe, including death.
 Older people and those with underlying health conditions seem to be at higher risk of severe illness from the virus.

 OCWD's Green Acres Project (GAP) is a water reuse effort that provides recycled water for landscape irrigation and industrial uses to the cities of Costa Mesa, Fountain Valley, Huntington Beach, Newport Beach and Santa Ana.

 GAP water is filtered and then disinfected with chlorine per state requirements in order to kill pathogens like the novel coronavirus.
 Similar enveloped viruses like the original SARS coronavirus have been shown to be very susceptible to chlorination.